-PSYC 589: Legal, Ethical, & Professional Issues in Counseling
+PSYC 589: Legal, Ethical, & Professional Issues in Counseling seling practice.

-This course introduces students to the legal, ethical, and moral issues related to the practice of LPCC and MFT in the state of California.
-This course focuses on contemporary professional law and ethics and moral dilemmas related to counseling practice.
 Students review statutory, regulatory, and decisional laws related to the scope of therapy practice, including confidentiality, privilege, reporting requirements, family law, and the treatment of minors.
 Professional codes of ethics (ACA, AAMFT/ CAMFT, and APA) will be reviewed.
 California law that is relevant to the practice of counseling will be examined including goals and objectives of professional organizations, standards of training, licensure, and the rights and responsibilities of professional counselors.
 Case examples will be discussed.
 Consideration is also given to the student practitioner's values and behaviors, especially in relation to becoming a Christian therapist.